fikriyusrihan/gigih-toplay-be/README.md

 ### Database Seeder

+To seed the database, please call the following endpoint:
+- `GET /api/v1/products/seed` - To seed the database with sample product data
-Please import the `src/utils/db/tokoplay.products.json` and `src/utils/db/tokoplay.videos.json` files to the database to seed the database with sample data.
+- `GET /api/v1/videos/seed` - To seed the database with sample video data

 ## Tools ⚒️